15%

 string

-- Ctrl + Alt + T: Open a new terminal window.
+• Ctrl + Alt + T: Open a new terminal window (commonly supported in many Linux desktop environments).

 6. Customizing Keyboard Shortcuts

-Many Linux distributions allow users to customize keyboard shortcuts for terminal applications.
-You can access these settings through the system settings or preferences menu, usually under the “Keyboard” section.
+Many Linux distributions allow you to customize keyboard shortcuts for terminal applications.
+These options are usually available in system settings under a Keyboard section.

 Conclusion

-Mastering Linux terminal hotkeys can significantly improve your efficiency and speed when working in the command line.
-By incorporating these shortcuts into your workflow, you can execute commands, navigate the terminal, and manipulate text more effectively.
-Take time to practice these hotkeys, and you’ll find that they enhance your productivity in the Linux environment.
+Mastering Linux terminal hotkeys can significantly improve efficiency when working in the command line.
+By practicing and incorporating these shortcuts into your daily workflow, you can navigate faster, edit input more effectively, and manage processes with less friction.